 They are named differently because each name is based on a different method of classification of unions, either by function or structure.

-The term diarthrodial is also very common, used, so that “a diarthrodial joint” means the same as a “diarthrosis joint”.
-These are also sometimes called diarthrophic joints.
-These joints provide a low friction environment that can withstand a large amount of wear.
+The term diarthrodial is also ubiquitously used, so “a diarthrodial joint” means the same as a “diarthrosis joint.”
+These are also sometimes called diarthrosis joints.
+These joints provide a low friction environment that can withstand considerable wear.